zambari/Npm-Unity-Server/README.md

-### Features of this particular project.
+### Features of this npm server:

-- Can be placed on any long lasting PHP sever forever.
+- Can be placed on any old long-lasting PHP sever forever.
-- Can be hosted locally, no need for python, node.js etc -you just upload a zip file - the server repacks it to tarball with  creates package.json - it added with your tarball to a .tgz with re-created .meta files if needed *) -
+- Can be hosted locally, no need for python, node.js etc -you just upload a zip file - the server repacks it to tarball with  creates package.json - it added with your tarball to a .tgz with re-created .meta files if needed
 - Developer oriented
 - Easy to use web editor, with features for declaring dependencies.
 - Prepares package.json for you - you just need to upload a zip.